 Q: How long does a waffle pod slab take to dry?

-A: On average, it takes about seven days for a waffle pod slab to thoroughly dry.
-While it does take some patience, the wait will be well worth it.
+A: On average, it takes about seven days for a waffle pod slab to dry.
+Refer to the relevant Australian Standard for the timeframe required before further construction can commence.

 By now, you have a better understanding of the core differences between waffle pod slabs and conventional raft slabs.